TomsStasulans/TomsStasulans/README.md

 HTML & CSS, VueJS, TypeScript & NodeJS basics;

 My recent projects:
 sql_movies.
-In this project I had a good time writing those long queries which turned out to be pritty fun 😎
+In this project I had a good time writing those long queries which turned out to be pretty fun 😎

 Flight_planner.
 It was a new thing at the time which took me a lot of time to research and at the end get it done 😹